Free life insurance quotes in minutes

 Does diabetes affect life insurance?

-Having type 1 or type 2 diabetes does not automatically disqualify you from getting life insurance, but it will determine what kind of policies you may be eligible for.
+Having type 1 or type 2 diabetes doesn’t automatically disqualify you from getting life insurance, but it will determine what kind of policies you may be eligible for and how much your coverage will cost.

 Does type 2 diabetes affect life insurance rates?

 Yes, type 2 diabetes affects life insurance rates.
 This health condition often requires medication and can lead to other health complications if left untreated.
-Your rates will likely be higher than average, but you’ll still have coverage options.
+Depending on the specifics of your diagnosis and how well you’re managing your condition, you may be able to pay average life insurance rates.

 Do you have to tell your insurance company if you have diabetes?